Catherine Hutchesson

 Catherine Louise Hutchesson is an Australian politician.
 She has been a Labor Party member of the South Australian House of Assembly since the 2022 state election, representing Waite.
-The constituency had been held by the Liberal Party for the previous 29 years, and its predecessor, the seat of Mitcham, had only ever been held by Liberal or independent members dating back to 1938.
-Hutchesson had been the Labor candidate for the same seat in the 2018 state election.
+With a swing of 11.4 per cent, she defeated the independent member Sam Duluk, a former Liberal Party member who had held the seat since 2018.
+With the exception of Duluk's two years as an independent, the constituency had been held by the Liberal Party for the previous 29 years, and its predecessor, the seat of Mitcham, had only ever been held by Liberal or independent members dating back to 1938.

+Hutchesson grew up within the boundaries of the current seat of Waite, has a Bachelor of Science, and prior to her election to Parliament had been a chef and then worked in the banking and finance sector where she was a union industrial advocate.
+She has also been active in the Country Fire Service as a volunteer firefighter.
+She was the unsuccessful Labor candidate in Waite in the 2018 state election.

 Personal life and career

-Hutchesson grew up in Glenalta and has lived in the district for more than forty years.
+Catherine Louise Hutchesson grew up in Glenalta and has lived in the district for more than forty years.
 She worked at the Blackwood Fitness Centre, studied community service at the Panorama campus of TAFE South Australia, and studied at Flinders University where she graduated with a Bachelor of Science.
-She also studied at the Regency Hotel School, where she qualified as a chef.
+She also studied at the William Angliss Institute of TAFE, where she completed a Certificate III in Commercial Cookery, and worked as a head chef.
 After moving to the banking and finance sector she became an industrial advocate for the Finance Sector Union.
-She is also a volunteer firefighter with the Country Fire Service (CFS), and has been vice-president of the Upper Sturt CFS Brigade, and the representative of her brigade to the CFS Volunteers' Association and delegate to the CFS Group that includes Upper Sturt.
-She was president of the Upper Sturt Soldiers' Memorial Hall committee, and is also involved with the Country Women's Association.
+She is also a volunteer firefighter with the Upper Sturt Country Fire Service Brigade and the representative of her brigade to the CFS Volunteers' Association and delegate to the CFS Group that includes Upper Sturt.
+She has also been vice-president of the Upper Sturt Soldiers' Memorial Hall committee, and president of the Upper Sturt branch of the Country Women's Association in South Australia.